• Skip to primary navigation

 Slurpable noodles are drenched in silky peanut sauce with a touch of sesame oil, then served up with crispy cabbage and pan-fried tofu to make these scrumptious peanut sesame noodles.
 A delicious vegan meal that can be served hot or cold!

-Bowl of Sesame Peanut Noodles with Drinking Glass and a Bunch of Scallions in the Background
+Bowl of Sesame Peanut Noodles with a bunch of scallions in the background.

 These sesame peanut noodles have a lot going for them.
-They're scrumptious, easy to make, and a great excuse to have peanut butter for dinner.
+They're scrumptious and a great excuse to have peanut butter for dinner.
 We eat a lot of peanut butter in my house.
 I just counted and we currently have seven(!) jars of peanut butter in the pantry.
+We love our peanut butter.

 Jump to: